 Untitled (1994) Auke de Vries

 Auke de Vries (Bergum, 1937) is a sculptor from The Hague.
-Initially he was a graphic artist and etcher and received the Royal Prize for Painting in 1959.
-In the seventies he started with the metal sculptures with which he would gain national fame.
-In 1997 he received the Ouborg prize.
+Initially he was a graphic artist and etcher and in 1959 was awarded the Royal Prize for Painting.
+In the 1997s he started the metal sculptures with which he would gain national fame.
+In XNUMX he was awarded the Ouborg Prize.